SoundOfTheSky/utils/README.md

 ---
 __function__ `createDelayedFunction` - Create debounced function.
-Basically create function that will be called with delay, but if another call comes in, we reset the timer.
+Basically create function that will be called with delay, but if another call comes in, we reset the timer (previous function isn't called).

 ---
 __class__ `ImmediatePromise` - Promise that accepts no callback, but exposes `resolve` and `reject` methods

 ---
 __function__ `wait` - setTimeout promisify

+---
+__function__ `timeout` - Reject after specified time

 ---
 __function__ `noop` - Empty function that does nothing